Afemai people

-The Afemai people, also spelled Afenmai, are a group of people living in the northern part of Edo State south geopolitical zone of Nigeria.
+The Afemai people (also spelled Afenmai) are a major ethnic group in the northern region of Edo State, Nigeria.
+They are historically linked to the Kingdom of Benin and are part of the Edoid ethnolinguistic family.

-Afemai people occupy six local government areas of Edo state: Etsako West, with headquarters in Auchi, Etsako Central, Etsako East, Owan East, Owan West and Akoko Edo.
-These make up the Edo-North Senatorial District.
+The Afemai occupy six local government areas (LGAs) of Edo State: Etsako West (with headquarters in Auchi), Etsako Central, Etsako East, Owan East, Owan West and Akoko Edo.
+These collectively constitute the Edo North senatorial district.